rutschsr/Senior-Design-Project/README.md

 Before work on the project began, we changed the overall scope of the project to determine the power consumption on a Raspberry Pi for various Python and Objective-C scripts.
 These scripts will call several different functions including sending email messages, writing to files, accessing webpages, and performing basic arithmetic operations.
 This allows us to understand the power consumption of small computing tasks and their cost.
 The ultimate goal of this is to understand how much power consumption certain automatic background tasks use on computers and other devices to determine if the slight added benefit of these operations is truly worth it.

 # Introduction
-Every single process run on a computer consumes power, no matter how small it may seem.
+Every single process running on a computer consumes power, no matter how small it may seem.
 Even adding a single line of code or an image to a document costs power, or adding a small logo in the footnote of an email can cost extra.
 While this extra power draw may seem miniscule, it can add up over time and with multiple people connected to the same server, the cost multiplies with each user.
 So, the question must be asked: are these small processes anything to worry about?
 Is the extra power bump from running these processes significant and should they be kept to a minimum? (lol, this probably needs altered quite a bit)

+# Project Background

-# Project Background & Research
+# Project Research

 # Solution Implementation
+  After we determined that using the Texas Instruments INA219 chip would be an appropriate current and power measurement

 <p align="center">
   <img height="600" src="./Diagrams/Hardware%20setup.drawio.png">
 </p>